-- Midtown Site is isolated from surrounding areas, with only two access points-one at St. Michael's Drive and one at Siringo Road.
+Midtown Site is isolated from surrounding areas, with only two access points-one at St. Michael's Drive and one at Siringo Road.
 The St. Michael's Drive entrance lacks a traffic signal, making left turns difficult and unsafe during peak hours.
 While the Siringo Road entrance is signalized, overall connectivity to the surrounding street network is inadequate.
-The Midtown Master Plan proposes a new internal street network, but implementation will require significant investment and collaboration with adjacent property owners to create pedestrian, bike, and road connections. - Deterioration of Public Spaces and Environmental Hazards: The remains of the former barracks on Tract O-burned down in a 2017 fire-were razed, covered with topsoil, and fenced off, but the site still contains asbestos-based materials and underground cementitious pipes.
-A basic 12-inch surface remediation alone is expected to cost at least \$2.3 million. - Lack of Adequate Housing Facilities: As a former college campus, the only housing that ever existed on the site was dormitory housing, which is unsuitable for modern residential use due to outdated building codes and lack of essential amenities like kitchens.
+The Midtown Master Plan proposes a new internal street network, but implementation will require significant investment and collaboration will require significant investment and collaboration hike, and road connections.

+Pazards: The remains of the former barracks on Tract O-burned down in a 2017 fire-were razed, covered with topsoil, and fenced off; but the site still contains asbestos-based materials and underground cementitious pipes.
+A basic 12-inch surface remediation alone is expected to cost at least \$2.5 million.

+Lack of Adequate Housing Facilities: As a former college campus, the only housing that ever existed on the site was dormitory housing, which is unsuitable for modern residential use due to outdated building codes and lack of essential amenities like kitchens.
 However, with the adoption of the Midtown Master Plan in 2022-2023, the site is now planned for at least 1,100 new housing units, with a minimum of 30% designated as affordable housing for households earning 80% or less of the Area Median Income (AMI).